Generalized Decidability via Brouwer Trees: Ordinal Decidability

-\begin{remark}[\flink{Remark-3-4}] We note two points: \begin{enumerate} \item For sufficiently low ordinals $\alpha$, we can intuitively understand the statement ``$P$ is $\alpha$-decidable'' as ``if evidence for~$P$ exists, then it can be discovered in less than $\alpha$ steps.''
+\begin{remark}[\flink{Remark-8}] We note two points: \begin{romanenumerate} \item For sufficiently small ordinals $\alpha$, we can intuitively understand the statement ``$P$ is $\alpha$\nobreakdash-decidable'' as ``if evidence for~$P$ exists, then it can be discovered in less than $\alpha$ steps.''
 Thus, the second part of \cref{prop:DecOmegaEquivNew} means that a proposition is semidecidable if and only if its evidence, assuming it exists, can be discovered in at most $\omega$ steps.

 As one would intuitively expect, a proposition is decidable if and only if its evidence (or lack thereof) can be discovered in finitely many steps.
 Since our abstract framework does not consider concrete algorithms, it also cannot distinguish between numbers of steps that only differ by a finite amount (cf.~\cref{theorem:RUDec}), so the intuitive statement about decidable properties is captured by the first part of \cref{prop:DecOmegaEquivNew}.
 For the further development, we do not use the terminology involving steps and refer to the technically simpler concept of $\alpha$-decidability instead.